dret/webconcepts/forking.md

 For forking Web Concepts, all you need to do is [fork the Github repository]() [`dret/webconcepts`](https://github.com/dret/webconcepts), which will create a new repository.
 Then you need to set up Jekyll, which can be either [simply via GitHub pages](), or you can setup Jekyll elsewhere.
 If you make any changes to the repository, the build process is to use an XSLT 3.1 processor on [`transform.xsl`](/transform.xsl).
 This will generate both the Jekyll site, and the [JSON representation](/JSON).

+Keep in mind that Web Concepts is entirely driven via *concept documentation*, meaning that concepts and their values are never directly added, but instead are listed in [specifications (from which the information is extracted when the site is built)](/src/specs).
+This means that making *any* changes always requires changes to the specifications, which then get reflected when the site is rebuilt.

 ## Removing Web Concepts